 or contact the College during our office hours Monday through Thursday from 8:30 a.m.–4:30 p.m., at (214) 821-5433.

-As a part of Criswell College, the course will adhere to biblical inerrancy and authority, with close attention to detailed observation of grammatical, syntactical, literary, historical, and cultural content and contexts, as well as justifiable theological interpretation.
+As a part of Criswell College, the course will adhere to biblical inerrancy and authority, with close attention to detailed observation of grammatical, syntactical, literary, historical, and cultural content and contexts, as well as justifiable interpretation.
 Applications will be suggested, but Topics in Old Testament: Women in the Old Testament is an academic class, not a home Bible study, Sunday School class, or church service.